-Sue: Is that supposed to be like Och Aye?
-He looks Scottish with those ginger eyebrows of his.
-And he’s wearing a kilt, isn’t he?
+Sue: Is that supposed to be like ‘Och Aye’?
+His ginger eyebrows do make him look Scottish.
+And he is wearing a kilt.

 Shockeye munches on a rat.

-As if to prove this point, the Doctor is incredibly rude to Peri once again.
+And then the Doctor is incredibly rude to Peri once again.

-The Sixth Doctor’s TARDIS materialises in Spain…
+The Sixth Doctor’s TARDIS materialises in Spain.

 Sue: He was hoping for Jon Pertwee.
 He can’t stand that one.

-Stike slaps the Second Doctor across the face.
+Stike slaps the Second Doctor.

 Sue: I’ve gone right off the Sontarans now.